Facebook Live videos have become one of the most engaging features on Facebook. Learn how to embed Facebook live videos in WordPress posts and pages.

 You can see the Facebook developer’s guide for guidelines on complete settings for the embedded video player.

-The challenge then is to find out where Facebook provides embed code for each video.
-Facebook hasn’t made this obvious, and it might take you some time getting used to finding the embed code.
+The challenge, then, is to find out where Facebook provides embed code for each video.
+Facebook hasn’t made this obvious, and it might take you some time to get used to finding the embed code.

-Facebook videos previously had Options menu just below their videos making it easy to grab the embed code.
+Facebook videos previously had an Options menu just below their videos, making it easy to grab the embed code.
 This option is now hidden behind a tiny icon.

-- Select Embed option and you will see an IFrame code that you need to copy and paste in your WordPress post editor.
+- Select Embed option, and you will see an IFrame code that you need to copy and paste into your WordPress post editor.